Neena Gupta: Television career

 She also ran a theatre production company, 'Sahaj Productions' with actor, Rajendra Gupta, and acted as well as produced the Hindi play Soorya Ki Antim Kiran Se Soorya Ki Paheli Kiran Tak.
 She has also had some roles in Rishtey which was aired on Zee TV during 1999–2000.

-She made an appearance in Amazon Prime's Panchayat as Manju Devi Pradhan.
-She appeared in season 2 of the same in 2022 as the same character.
+She portrays the role of Manju Devi opposite Raghubir Yadav in Amazon Prime's Panchayat.

 She has also been a part of Masaba Masaba, a Netflix show based on her and her daughter Masaba Gupta, who is a designer by profession.

 Personal life

 Gupta married Amlan Kusum Ghose, studying at IIT-Delhi, while still a bachelor's student.
 The marriage was short-lived with both mutually and amicably deciding to part ways within a year.
-She was briefly engaged to Shaarangdev, the son of Pandit Jasraj.
+She was briefly engaged to Shaarangdev Pandit, the son of Pandit Jasraj.
 She was in a relationship with former West Indies cricketer Vivian Richards in the late 1980s.
 Though they never married, they have a daughter named Masaba Gupta born in 1989.
 Since Richards was already married, Gupta decided to raise Masaba on her own as a single mother.
-In 2008, Gupta married New Delhi-based chartered accountant Vivek Mehra in a private ceremony in the United States.
+In 2008, Gupta married New Delhi–based chartered accountant Vivek Mehra in a private ceremony in the United States.